murrain/handbook/how-we-work/sprint-project-management.md

 ## Project Management Guidelines
 These guidelines are just recommendations, not hard-and-fast rules.
 However, we believe that the closer we can align around these guidelines, the easier and more beneficial project management will be for Aptible and for each individual team member.
 Have a suggestion for how we can improve?
 Don’t be shy: open a PR or raise for discussion during our next Retro (or async via Slack).
 * Five minute rule.
 If something takes you more than 5 minutes, and it isn’t logged in Zendesk (e.g. a Zendesk ticket) or tracked in our CRM, there should be an associated Story or Stories in our Project Management tool.
-	* Obviously not every 5 minute tasks deserves a Story, but this is a heuristic to evaluate when to create a Story vs. just to complete the work: ideally, any significant work would be documented and prioritized for future reflection/evaluation.
+	* Obviously not every 5 minute task deserves a Story, but this is a heuristic to evaluate when to create a Story vs. just to complete the work: ideally, any significant work would be documented and prioritized for future reflection/evaluation.
 	* For a specific controversial example: writing an email response that takes more than 5 minutes doesn’t feel especially relevant to track in a project management tool.
 But, if that email response is in a running thread with a customer where we are working through a topic that will require multiple rounds of followup to get to resolution, that should likely be managed through Zendesk or, if not, logged as a Story in Shortcut so we don’t lose track of the work.
 * Daily Status Updates and Comments.
 At least 1x per business day, you should create any new and update active existing Stories and Epics: ensure that the State for each Story and Epic is current, and leave comments addressing your progress so anyone can see and follow along.
 * Limit the use of Subtasks.
 Use Subtasks sparingly - default to creating separate Stories under an Epic, so each Story can have a discrete deadline.
 Subtasks are fine for simple items, but often it is better to create separate Stories for discoverability and flexibility to set specific deadlines, owners, etc.